|Office:||Moody Music 187|

 A successful teacher, Dr. Chance’s students are frequently named winners and finalists in local, state, regional, and national competitions, including the 2009 Music Teachers National Association’s National Competition Finals in Atlanta.
 He serves on the faculties of several summer festivals including the New Orleans Piano Institute, the Huntingdon College Piano Academy, the Samford University Senior Piano Seminar, and the Tennessee Valley Music Festival.
 In demand as a clinician and adjudicator, he regularly presents workshops and lecture-performances on repertoire and pedagogy throughout the country, including presentations at the 2008 MTNA National Conference in Denver, the 2008 College Music Society (CMS) National Conference in Atlanta, the 2009 CMS National Conference in Portland, Oregon, and the 2012 American Matthay Association Conference at Union University.
 He is a past Past President of the Alabama Music Teachers Association and currently serves on the boards of the Alabama Music Teachers Association and the Southern Division of MTNA.

-Recently appointed as Assistant Coordinator of Keyboard Studies at the University of Alabama, Dr. Chance is a former faculty member at the Alabama School of Fine Arts in Birmingham.
+Recently appointed as Assistant Professor of Piano and Assistant Coordinator of Keyboard Studies at the University of Alabama, Dr. Chance is a former faculty member at the Alabama School of Fine Arts in Birmingham.
 He holds the Doctor of Musical Arts degree in Piano Performance and Literature from the Eastman School of Music where he was awarded the Jerald C. Graue Fellowship for academic excellence.
 An alumnus of the Aspen Music Festival, he holds the Master of Music degree from Louisiana State University and graduated magna cum laude from Birmingham-Southern College.
 His teachers have included Barry Snyder, Constance Knox Carroll, Ann Schein, Anne Koscielny, Herbert Stessin, William DeVan and Betty Sue Shepherd.